Fade2D Documentation pages v2.16.8

 int setNumCPU (int numCPU)

-Draws the triangulation as postscript file.
+Draws the triangulation as a PostScript or PDF file.
 More...

 void show (Visualizer2 *pVis, bool bWithConstraints=true) const